kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 Now any user with execute privileges on the procedure can invoke it without fully qualifying the name since a public synonym named CALC_EMPLOYEE_PAYCHECK has been created.
-This is demonstrated in CHAPTER 4  FUNCTIONS, PACKAGES, AND PROCEDURES
-83
-the next lines of code.
+This is demonstrated in the next lines of code.
 Again, the user AdminUser is now logged into the system and executes the procedure.